Donskoy Convent: History

 The monastery is centered on the katholikon built between 1756 and 1761 by ataman Stepan Efremov to serve as his house church.
 Both the church and the monastery are dedicated to Our Lady of the Don.
-To the east of the church are the graves of Efremov's family.

 The convent was inaugurated on September 12, 1837.
 Money for construction of the convent were donated by the widow of Colonel Daniil Efremov.

 At the beginning of the 20th century in the monastery there were 16 salaried nuns, 2 supernumerary nuns, 96 frocked nuns, 135 lay sisters, and 250 people in total.

 Relics of the monastery, as well as those of Resurrection Cathedral, were taken abroad during the times of Civil War.
 Before its reestablishment the monastery was administered by Starocherkassk Historical and Architectural Museum-Reserve.

 The monastery was reestablished on October 5, 1994.
 Initially the monks settled in Starocherkassk in a rented private house and did restoration works of Don Church.
 They fertilized land around the temple put the graves in order and installed bells in the church.

 The first prior of the revived monastery was Archimandrite Modest (Potapov) (1926 ― 2002), who took the veil from his confessor Metropolitan Zinovy (Mazhuga), who was canonized as a local saint.

 In 2005, Macarius (Zelenkov) was appointed as a prior.